Owner of “Gus Gus Fun Bus” struck in downtown St. Louis following attempted robbery

 “He had a broken elbow, an injured ankle, cuts and lacerations,” she said.
 “He had to get this head stapled, stitches on his hand.
 Some pretty severe injuries.”

-Through all of that, doctors had given the family the all clear that Arnold would make a full recovery, until this morning when they told Jones to call her stepmom.
+Through all of that, doctors had given the family the all clear that Arnold would make a full recovery, until Sunday morning when they told Jones to call her stepmom.

 “I knew something was up,” Jones said.
-“They said he coded and loss his pulse for a moment and stopped breathing.”
+“They said he coded and lost his pulse for a moment and stopped breathing.”

 For more than 30 minutes doctors performed CPR.